gallowsxbird/TCGridFlowLayout/README.md

 TCGridFlowLayout calculates the size of its UICollectionView cells based on the given columns, gutter and inset values.

 Works in Portrait and Landscape!
+The Landscape item size is calculated based on their size in Portrait.

 ##Usage